boot --profile robotics_research_engineer

 Making Airbrakes for a Rocket

-A project from when I was a part of Monash High Powered Rocketry, creating actuatable airbrakes for a rocket to enable better control of the altitude reached by the system (a key metric for competition points allocation).
-In a team, I led avionics and airbrake actuation development, as well as dynamics analysis of the rocket (running CFD to simulate performance).
-We were also able to test the solution we engineered by launching a rocket with the payload.
+A project from my time in Monash High Powered Rocketry, creating actuatable airbrakes for a rocket to enable better altitude control, a key competition metric.
+In a team, I led avionics and airbrake actuation development, as well as rocket dynamics analysis using CFD.
+We tested the engineered solution by launching a rocket with the payload.

 View Project Report